anne-m-burton/burton-smoking-bans-JLE/README.md

 Within your base directory, you need to create 1 folder: "ado"

-Within analyze, you need to create 2 folders:"log", and "out"
+Within analyze, you need to create 2 folders: "log", and "out"

 Within build, you need to create 2 folders: "analysis_data" and "log"